 Yesterday, I gave a keynote at a healthcare conference in Windsor, Ontario yesterday (and was exhausted all day after the fire alarm went off at 3:30 AM at the hotel).
 I was quoted in a Windsor radio station news story…

-Here is the audio of the portion they used on air (RSS readers will have to come to the site):
+Here is the audio of the portion they used on air:

 I don't know where they got the idea that Lean and Toyota methods are “easily” translated from manufacturing to healthcare.
 I'm pretty sure I didn't say that to the reporter.